Get to know the Sambódromo, Rio's samba catwalk

 Conheça o sambódromo, a passarela do samba carioca

-THE Sambadrome was built in 1984.
-Its official name is Passarela Professor Darcy Ribeiro and the construction is part of an architectural style built by the famous architect THEscar Niemeyer.
-Located on Rua Marquês de Sapucaí, in the central region of the city of Rio de Janeiro, the place receives millions of revelers, who organize themselves to accompany the parades during the carioca carnival.
+THE Sambadrome It was built in 1984.
+Its official name is Passarela Professor Darcy Ribeiro and the construction is part of an architectural style built by the famous architect Oscar Niemeyer.
+Located on Rua Marquês de Sapucaí, in the central region of the city of Rio de Janeiro, the place receives millions of revelers, who organize themselves to watch the parades during the carioca carnival .

-Before its existence, samba schools already paraded in the center of Rio de Janeiro, however, it was necessary to assemble and disassemble the bleachers annually.
-Due to the growth and popularization of carnival, the need for a place of its own for the realization of this grandiose event was pointed out.
-Do you want to know more about the Sambadrome?
-Read on!
+Before its existence, samba schools already paraded in downtown Rio de Janeiro, however, it was necessary to assemble and disassemble the stands annually.
+Due to the growth and popularity of carnival, the need for a proper place to hold this grand event was identified.
+Want to know more about the Sambadrome?
+Keep reading!

-What is the size and crossing time of the Sambadrome?
+What is the size and crossing time of the Sambódromo?

-the track of Sambadrome it is 700 meters long, 13 meters wide and has capacity for 80 thousand revelers, which are divided into several sectors.
-Schools need to cross the walkway between 60 and 70 minutes, ending the parade at Praça da Apoteose.
-An entire night of fashion shows can last up to 12 hours!
+The track of the Sambadrome It is 700 meters long, 13 meters wide and has a capacity for 80 thousand revelers, who are divided into several sectors.
+The schools need to cross the catwalk in 60 to 70 minutes, ending the parade at Praça da Apoteose.
+A whole night of parades can last up to 12 hours!

-There are those who like to watch only the school parade from the heart and there are also those who prefer to watch all the parades to compare various aspects.
-In March 2021, the Sambadrome was listed by the National Historical and Artistic Heritage Institute (Iphan), thus being legally prevented from being de-characterized, due to its cultural, historical, architectural, environmental and affective value.
+There are those who like to watch only the parade of their favorite school, and there are also those who prefer to watch all the parades to compare various aspects.
+In March 2021, the Sambadrome was listed by the National Institute of Historical and Artistic Heritage (Iphan), thus being legally prevented from being defaced, due to its cultural, historical, architectural, environmental and emotional value.

 Structure of the Sambadrome

-THE Sambadrome It has 13 sectors, divided by even and odd sides.
-The even ones are close to the Praça THEnze subway and the odd ones are close to the Central train station.
-All sectors have restrooms and snack bars.
-There are 5 location options within the Sambadrome, from the simplest (grandstands) to the most sophisticated (boxes).
+THE Sambadrome It has 13 sectors, divided into even and odd sides.
+The even sides are close to the Praça Onze subway station and the odd sides are close to the Central train station.
+All sectors have bathrooms and cafeterias.
+SThere are 5 location options within the Sambadrome, from the simplest (grandstands) to the most sophisticated (boxes).

 • Bleachers;